YuanLinStudio/CaiyunWeather/README.md

 An example JSON file is included in this package for debugging use.
 Call `fetchExampleData(completionHandler: @escaping (Data?, Error?) -> Void)` to get it.

-The example JSON file is a response from caiyunapp.com API, at date of 2021-04-14 and coordinate of (35.4904, 112.8641), which located in Jincheng, Shanxi, China.
+The example JSON file is a response from caiyunapp.com API, at date of 2021-04-14 and coordinate of (35.4904, 112.8641), which is located in Jincheng, Shanxi, China.

 ### Using native `URLSession.dataTask` to fetch data from remote

 **Not recommended.** Note that `dataTask`s are internally wrapped into `perform` and `fatchData`, so you should mostly use them instead.

 However, if you would prefer to hard-code your URL or you need to do so, the code below may help you.

 ``` swift
 let url = "your.valid.url/for/api/requests"